 The Concept

-RetroBand models several aspects of the interaction between gain stages and transformers of analogue gear.
-It mostly generates distortion called intermodulation (IMD).
-It models crossover distortions present especially in Class A/B gain stages.
+RetroBand models several interaction aspects of gain stages and transformers.
+It generates IMD and crossover distortions present especially in Class A/B gain stages.
 RetroBand also features several forms of transient shaping.
-As opposed to sterile but perfect digital sound, IMD is a distortion that can sound good.
-It is present in all vintage gear.
+As opposed to sterile but perfect digital sound, IMD and cross-over distortions can sound good.
+They are present in most vintage gear.

 Throw a spanner in the perfect digital engine

-The three different bands (the midbands are identical) are all independent designs using the IMD process.
-No particular piece of equipment is simulated in any of them, but the combined flexibility can generate some of the desirable aspects of great sounding analogue gear.
-It could be said IMD is one of the missing links to analogue sound in a digital audio workstation.
+The three different bands (the midbands are identical) are all independent designs.
+No particular piece of equipment is simulated in any of them, but the combined flexibility can generate some of the desirable aspects of great sounding gear.
+It could be said RetroBand is one of the missing links to analog sound in a digital audio workstation.

 The Sound